Locales 22 Ngā Ara Tipuna

 ClientCentral Hawke's Bay District Council/Te Taiwhenua o Tamatea

-Ngā Ara Tipuna was initiated by mana whenua of the Waipukurau-Takapau rohe, who wished to make their authentic histories of this place visible on the land.
+Ngā Ara Tipuna was initiated by mana whenua of the Waipukurau-Takapau rohe, who wished to share their authentic stories of this land and its significance.
 The project, realised in partnership with Central Hawke’s Bay District Council, needed to cater to the needs of four very different audiences: mana whenua, local residents, education groups, and visitors to the area.

 The key objective was to provide a counterpoint to existing Eurocentric histories of Waipukurau-Takapau.
 This would allow mana whenua to celebrate their stories and pass them on to the younger generation.
 It would also awaken locals, visitors and education groups to the fascinating histories that are obscured by the contemporary built environment of the towns.